-Eight of 10 applicable cases were rated as a strength for

-Item 16 indicating that the agency assessed and provided the appropriate service referrals to meet the educational needs of the child.
+Eight of 11 applicable cases were rated as a strength for Item 16.
+In the eight cases, the agency assessed and provided the appropriate service referrals to meet the educational needs of the child.

 Well-Being Outcome 3: Children Receive Adequate Services to Meet Their Physical and Mental Health Needs